HomeDirectoriesThe Directory In-depth analysis: Analyzing Which Sites Actually Send Traffic

 Key Authority Metrics: Domain Authority (DA), Page Authority (PA), Trust Flow, Citation Flow, Referring Domains, Organic Traffic Estimates, and Social Signals.

 Use tools like Ahrefs or SEMrush to analyze a directory’s organic traffic.
-If a directory receives minimal organic visitors, it probably won’t send much referral traffic either.
-Look for directories ranking for relevant industry terms.
+If a directory receives few organic visitors, it probably won’t send much referral traffic either.
+Look for directories that rank for relevant industry terms.

-According to membership benefit analysis, directories that actively promote their listings through newsletters, social media, and featured placements generate 3x more referral traffic than passive directories.
+According to membership benefit analysis, directories that actively promote their listings through newsletters, social media, and featured placements generate 3x more referral traffic than passive ones.

 Trust signals matter too.
-Check if the directory has:
+Check whether the directory has:

 • Regular content updates